 Lease Agreements

 Crafting comprehensive and legally sound lease agreements that outline tenant responsibilities, rent payments, and property rules is essential.
-Clauses covering maintenance responsibilities, utilities, pet policies, and lease termination terms must be clear and enforceable.
+Clauses covering maintenance responsibilities, utilities, pet policies, and lease termination terms must be clear and enforceable to avoid refusing to rent or sell or any other violations of the housing act.

 Fair Housing Laws